bill-gtl-group/JavaHeapMonitor/README.md

 This project is available on GitHub at: https://github.com/bill-gtl-group/JavaHeapMonitor

-### Git Operations

-The Git tools have been moved to a central location at `C:\Develop\git_tools`.
-To perform Git operations for this project:

-1. Run `git_operations.bat` in the Java Heap Monitor directory
-2. Choose from the available options:
-   - Push changes to GitHub
-   - Set up a new GitHub repository
-   - Create a GitHub repository automatically (requires GitHub token)

-The batch file will use the Git tools from the central location, making it easier to maintain and update these tools across multiple projects.

 ## New Features

 1. **External Configuration File**: All settings are now stored in a JSON configuration file (`java_heap_monitor_config.json`) that can be modified without changing the script.